Assisted Living

 Lexington, KY

-Compare costs of assisted living vs. other senior care types in Kentucky
+Assisted living costs in Kentucky vs. other senior care types

 Average monthly costs